SSL certificate lifespans are shrinking. Manual management won’t keep up.

-It's official: 47-day SSL/TLS certificates will be the new standard
+47-day SSL/TLS certificates will be the new standard in 2029

 The newly approved measure, initially proposed by Apple and endorsed by Sectigo in January 2025, will gradually reduce certificate lifespans from the current 398 days to 47 days through a phased approach.

-This change, supported by Sectigo and major browsers like Apple and Google, marks a turning point for digital certificate management.
-Organizations will now need to renew certificates nearly every month, an unsustainable pace without automation.
+This change, supported by Sectigo—a leading certificate authority— and major browsers like Apple and Google, marks a turning point for digital certificate management.
+Organizations will now need to renew certificates nearly every month, an unsustainable pace without an automated solution.

 Here’s what this means for your business ➔